Oral Lichen Planus

 Background

-Oral lichen planus (OLP) is a chronic mucocutaneous disorder that presents in a wide range of clinical forms, such as unilateral or bilateral white striations, papules, or plaques on the buccal mucosa, labial mucosa, tongue, and gingiva.
+Oral lichen planus (OLP) is a chronic mucocutaneous disorder that presents in a wide range of clinical forms, including unilateral or bilateral white striations, papules, or plaques on the buccal mucosa, labial mucosa, tongue, and gingiva.
+(See the image below.)
 Erythema, erosion, and blisters may or may not be present.
-Note the images below.

-Plaquelike oral lichen planus on the buccal mucosa Plaquelike oral lichen planus on the buccal mucosa on the left side.
+Plaquelike oral lichen planus on buccal mucosa on Plaquelike oral lichen planus on buccal mucosa on left side.

 Pathophysiology